Adnytoony/FtcRobotController/README.md

 This repository contains Iprep Academy North source code for FTC competitions

 ## Welcome!
-This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
-To use this SDK, download/clone the entire project to your local computer.
+This GitHub repository contains the source code for 2024/25 competitions

 ## Requirements
 To use this Android Studio project, you will need Android Studio 2021.2 (codename Chipmunk) or later.